barrettotte/coulomb/README.md

 # Coulomb

 My system config and dotfiles.
-Currently using Bazzite DX.
+Currently using Bazzite.

 This leverages distrobox heavily to keep the main system clean.